By Khoshal Latifzai • May 22, 2026

 Hyperbaric Oxygen Therapy (HBOT): Sessions beginning the day of or after stem cell deployment reduce inflammation, enhance stem cell survival, and improve long-term blood supply to the joint.

-Why Conventional Treatments Often Fall Short
+Why Conventional Therapy Often Fall Short

 Research demonstrates that knee stem cell therapy shows particular promise for specific conditions:

-Early to Moderate Osteoarthritis: Patients with Kellgren-Lawrence grades I-III osteoarthritis experience meaningful improvements.
+Patients with Kellgren-Lawrence grades I-III osteoarthritis experience meaningful improvements.
 Clinical trials consistently show that patients with early-stage cartilage damage respond better than those with severe bone-on-bone changes.

-Cartilage Defects: Athletes and active individuals dealing with cartilage damage from repetitive stress or injury may benefit from stem cells supporting tissue repair in areas with limited blood supply.
+Athletes and active individuals dealing with cartilage damage from repetitive stress or injury may benefit from stem cells supporting tissue repair in areas with limited blood supply.

-Ligament and Meniscus Injuries: Partial tears and degenerative changes may benefit from growth factors released by mesenchymal stem cells, potentially avoiding surgical intervention.
+Partial tears and degenerative changes may benefit from growth factors released by mesenchymal stem cells, potentially avoiding surgical intervention.

-Post-Surgical Recovery: When combined with procedures like arthroscopy, stem cell therapy may accelerate healing and improve long-term outcomes.
+When combined with procedures like arthroscopy, stem cell therapy may accelerate healing and improve long-term outcomes.

 Does Stem Cell Therapy Work for Knees?
 What Research Shows